 Central Securities Clearing System Plc (CSCS) operates a computerized depository, clearing, settlement and delivery system for transactions in securities listed on the Nigerian Exchange Limited or any other authorized organized Securities Trading Platform.
-CSCS facilitates the delivery (transfer of securities from seller to buyer) and settlement (payment for bought securities) of securities transacted on the floors of Nigerian Exchange Limited, NASD OTC Exchange or any other authorized/organized Securities Trading Platform.
+CSCS facilitates the delivery (transfer of securities from seller to buver) and settlement (payment for bought securities) of securities transacted on the floors of Nigerian Exchange Limited, NASD OTC Exchange or any other authorized/organized Securities Trading Platform.
 CSCS was licensed by the Securities and Exchange Commission as an agent for Central Depository, Clearing and Settlement of transactions in the capital market.
-CSCS keeps and maintains an electronic book-entry of all securities to facilitate the safekeeping and easy transfer of securities between parties during a trade.
+CSCS keeps and maintains an electronic bookentry of all securities to facilitate the safekeeping and easy transfer of securities between parties during a trade.

-The Company also provides other business support services, such as LIEN Services, legal entity identifier issuance, document management and collateral management, to businesses.
+The Company also provides other business support services, such as LIEN Services, legal entity identifier issuance.
 The Company is domiciled in Nigeria with its registered office at Nigerian Exchange Group Building, 2/4, Customs Street, Marina Lagos.